muriloms/ds-ml/README.md

 ## 📄 About This Repository

-This repository is intended to serve as a comprehensive collection for projects in **Data Science** and **AI**.
+This repository is intended to serve as a comprehensive collection for projects in **Data Science** and **ML**.
 Whether you're new to these fields or advancing your skills, you'll find resources and projects for various levels of expertise.

 To explore more projects, please visit my [GitHub profile](https://github.com/muriloms).